-ECSH83525 - Sanctions for non-compliance: suspension and cancellation: introduction
+ECSH83525 - Suspension and cancellation - introduction

 Introduction

-Suspension or cancellation of registration can be used as a stand-alone sanction or as part of a range of sanctions, depending on the facts of the case.
+Suspension or cancellation of registration can be used as a stand alone sanction or as part of a range of sanctions, depending on the facts of the case.

 Suspension of registration